What does the law say about electric bicycles?

 Traffic rules specific to electric bicycles

-The consequences of non-compliance with the legislation
+The consequences of non-compliance with legislation

 The importance of choosing a compliant electric bike